Questions & Answers

 __What is the difference between Thai Bodywork and Thai Yoga?
 Aren't they the same thing?

 Thai Bodywork (Nuad Borarn) is not Thai Yoga.
 The terms Thai Yoga or Thai Yoga Massage, Thai Yoga Therapy and Yoga Massage are not Thai terms, and are a casualty of westernized marketing and an attempt to draw direct similarities between India's Hatha yoga tradition and traditional Thai bodywork.
 Another common claim is that Thai bodywork and therapies are part of Ayurvedic medicine, once again leading to fabricated terms such as 'Thai Ayurvedic Massage'.
 Traditional Thai bodywork and therapies are solidly rooted in the Thai medicine tradition.

 __Why are herbal packs used in Thai Therapy?
 Do they have added scents or oils?

 Herbal compresses are included in Therapeutic Thai Bodywork sessions at no additional charge.
 We use a fresh, organic, non-commercial blend from Thailand with no added oils or synthetic perfumes.
 Steamed herbal compresses are part of the Thai medicine tradition, effective in increasing circulation in stiff or swollen joints, reducing tissue inflammation, and easing pain.
 Their warmth and unique herbs are also calming to most clients, and are appreciated as part of therapeutic bodywork sessions.
 We will not use them if a client has contraindications or asks that the compresses not be used.

 __Do you offer Thai for the Table?

-Although raised platforms are sometimes used in villages in Thailand, they are ample, wide and solid: the practitioner works directly on the platform, thus the effect is the same as working on the floor in that the practitioner can use their bodyweight effectively and safely.
-This said, in exceptional circumstances we do use a table—such as for paralysis or for the frail elderly— or by law when working in a clinic or nursing home.
-However, with patience and care, or a Hoyer lift and a second pair of hands, a Thai bodywork session can usually be done in the traditional manner, on a thick mat on the floor.
+Although raised platforms are sometimes used in villages in Thailand, they are ample, wide and solid: the practitioner works directly on the platform, thus the effect is the same as working on a thick mat the floor in that the practitioner can use their body effectively and safely, both for the client and themselves.
+This said, in exceptional circumstances we do use a table—such as for paralysis or for the frail elderly—or when working in a clinic or nursing home.
+However, with patience and care, or a Hoyer lift and a second pair of hands, a Thai bodywork session can usually be done in the traditional manner.